tatakae-game/docs/game-mechanics.md

 **Battery cost: 1.**

 ### Jump
-Jumping can only be done forward en will jump 1 tile, making the robot advance by 2 tiles.
+Jumping can only be done forward and will jump 1 tile, making the robot advance by 2 tiles.

 If a robot jumps on another robot it will do 10 damages and push the other robot 1 tile forward the jumping robot.